geoffrich/seattlejs-slides-2023/slides.md

 - optimized build (tree shaking, minification, module preloading)
 - code splitting (JS and CSS)
-- extremely fast dev server with HMR
+- extremely fast dev server that quickly updates with changes

 <br>
 ... with no config required on your part